Tactics on reducing your corporation tax bill

 Claim your business expenses

-It can seem tedious noting down minute business expenses amounting to no more than a few pounds-yet it pays to be meticulous, as these expenses can add up over the long run.
-You'll need to keep proper records of your purchases, and apps such as Xero, BizXpenseTracker and Expensify can help simplify the process.
+It can seem tedious noting down minute business expenses amounting to no more than a few pounds - yet it pays to be meticulous, as these expenses can add up over the long run.

 - Business entertainment expenses